cubismod/docker-db-backup/README.md

 # docker-db-backup

-helper for backing up databases being run with docker
+Helper for backing up databases being run with docker.